 You can also find opportunities to deliver RVs or vehicles.
-This is increasing in demand due to Internet purchases of RVs and vehicles.
+This is increasing in demand due to internet purchases of RVs and vehicles.
 You travel to the location of the vehicle or RV that was purchased, drive it for delivery to the buyer, then return home.
-Another opportunity to travel at someone else's expense.
+This is another opportunity to travel at someone else's expense.

 6. Live Abroad

 You can move abroad to find lower expenses and adventure.
 Some popular retirement destinations abroad are Vietnam and Cost Rica.
-You will want to check out the ex-patriot community and also the availability of high quality medical care in your intended destination.
+You will want to check out the ex-patriot community and also the availability of high-quality medical care in your intended destination.
 You may not be able to see your friends and family very often if you move abroad.
 Living in a different culture can be stimulating and provide lots of opportunities to try new things and live an adventure every day.
-There are also potential cost savings benefits to living abroad as well to make your retirement dollars last longer.
+There are also potential savings benefits to living abroad that can make your retirement dollars last longer.

 7. Downsize and Move Downtown

 Sell your house and most of your belongings and move to an apartment downtown in a big city.
 You'll have the convenience of living near big city attractions such as sports venues, museums, and arts facilities.
 Transportation is readily available, so you won't need to drive anymore.
 Moving to an apartment will mean that you no longer need to do as many chores and yard work tasks to maintain a house and yard.
 Housing prices vary a lot, and you'll want to see how close you can live to the action without paying a huge price.